diiq/atomatigit/README.md

 ## Key bindings

-- `ctrl-shift-z` to open/focus atomatigit
+- `alt-shift-g` to open/focus/close atomatigit
 - `escape` to close
 - `up` (or `i`) and `down` (or `k`) to navigate between items
 - `shift-P` to push to origin